ARE YOU A COVID DESIGNATED TESTING CENTER?

-- Anyone regardless of aforementioned condition who wish to get tested.
+- Anyone regardless of the aforementioned conditions who wishes to get tested.

 We take most insurances.
 Please call our office to get more information.
 Please note, there’s no insurance for group testing.

-Yes, our test is used for pre-flight clearance and traveling.purposes.
-We have tested hundreds of people and provided free pre flgiht testing to them.
+Yes, our test is used for pre-flight clearance and traveling purposes.
+We have tested hundreds of people and provided free pre flight testing to them.
 Please consult with your airline to know how many hours prior to traveling should you get testing and we will happily accommodate you.
 We have evening as well as weekend appointments available.
 We provide same day or next day results guaranteed.
-You will receive a call or text from us regarding results followed by an email with pdf copy of your test result as well as a form with doctor’s signature on it confirming what kind of test was done as well as mode and date of test.
+You will receive a call or text from us regarding results followed by an email with a pdf copy of your test result as well as a form with the doctor’s signature on it confirming what kind of test was done as well as mode and date of the test.

 Yes, we do.
-Dr Naheed Ali has treated numerous COVID-19 patients of her own and in the hospital.
-Additionally, she works for LA county department of Public Health for COVID-19 outbreak management and therefore has provided guidance to numerous facilities’ administrators as well as nurses regarding COVID-19 Outbreak management.
+Dr. Naheed Ali has treated numerous COVID-19 patients of her own and in the hospital.
+Additionally, she works for the LA county department of Public Health for COVID-19 outbreak management and therefore has provided guidance to numerous facilities’ administrators as well as nurses regarding COVID-19 Outbreak management.

 Our office is located at 435 N Bedford Drive Suite 107, Beverly Hills CA90210.
-We have 2 hour free parking structure next to our building as well as ample street parking is available.
+We have a 2-hour free parking structure next to our building as well as ample street parking is available.

 No, you don’t need a referral for COVID testing with us.